tinybirdco/use-case-examples/add_new_column_with_values/README.md

 > Pay attention to the `--semver 1.0.0` to execute it in the Preview Release

-Now we can easily check that both Data Sources have the same amount of rows by executing counts operations.
-If we have high-traffic ingestion we can add a filter with the current time to ensure we're not counting new rows added between the `select count()` executions:
+Now you can easily check that both Data Sources have the same amount of rows by executing count operations.
+If you have high-traffic ingestion, can add a filter with the current time to ensure you're not counting new rows added between the `select count()` executions:

 ```sh
 tb sql "select count() as live_rows from analytics_events where timestamp < '2024-02-06 09:36:00'"